- Woodstock was held during the H3N2 influenza pandemic in August 1969

 All of these elements combine to create an untrusting populace who feels that the freedoms they traditionally take for granted have been stolen from them.
 At times, it feels a far cry from the attitude of peace, love, and music from more than 50 years ago.

-In total, over the course of 18 months, the H3N2 influenza pandemic killed 100,000 people in the U.S. Between the first known case of COVID-19 in the U.S. in mid-January and May 25—less than five months total—nearly 100,000 Americans have died.
+In total, over the course of 18 months in the late 1960s, the H3N2 influenza pandemic killed 100,000 people in the U.S. Between the first known case of COVID-19 in the U.S. in mid-January and May 25—less than five months total—nearly 100,000 Americans have died.
+By September, nearly 200,000 Americans had died.